tko22/kth-courses/README.md

 # kth-courses
 **Description**: “IMDB for courses”.
 This app enables students to rate and comment on entire courses as well as specific course content to facilitate the choice of elective courses.

-This site is deployed at kth-courses.tko.now.sh
+This site is deployed at kth-courses.tko.now.sh;  Backend is deployed kth-courses-backend.tko.now.sh

 ### File Structure
 Some of the higher level file structures are dependent on how we deploy our site - we use Zeit Now, a serverless deployment.